Cameras in the Supreme Court of the United States

 The Supreme Court of the United States does not allow cameras in the courtroom when the court is in session, a policy which is the subject of much debate.
 Although the Court has never allowed cameras in its courtroom, it does make audiotapes of oral arguments and opinions available to the public.
+Additionally, the Court has provided live audio of all oral arguments since May 2020.

 Legislative proposals and debate

 In 2009, Pennsylvania Senator Arlen Specter and seven co-sponsors introduced a resolution to express the sense of Congress that sessions of the Court should be televised.
 In 2009, Specter also introduced a bill that would require open sessions of the Court to be televised.
 Upon introducing his bill to require televising the Supreme Court of the United States proceedings, Arlen Specter announced, "the Supreme Court makes pronouncements on constitutional and federal law that have direct impacts on the rights of Americans.
 Those rights would be substantially enhanced by televising the oral arguments of the Court so that the public can see and hear the issues presented."
 Eight U.S. Senators co-sponsored Spector's resolution.

 Ted Poe, R-TX2, introduced a related bill in the House of Representatives in January 2009.
 The only exception to televising the Court under this legislation would be if a majority of justices decided that "allowing such coverage in a particular case would violate the due process rights of any of the parties involved."